William Jardine (merchant): Jardine, Matheson & Co.

 My only Brother has a very large family, three or four of them Boys, and as he has not the means of providing for them all, in the way I wish to see them provided for, I am desirous of having one of them here, to commence in the office, and work his way, by industry and application to business.

-All four of David's sons moved on to work with Jardine, Matheson & Co. in Hong Kong and South China, starting as clerks and eventually becoming partners or managing partners or taipan in the firm.
+All four of David's sons moved on to work with Jardine, Matheson & Co. in Hong Kong and South China, starting as clerks and eventually becoming partners, managing partners or senior executives of the firm, locally known as taipan, a Chinese colloquial title meaning foreign-born senior manager.

 But, it was their reputation for business probity, innovative management and strict fiscal policies that sustained their partnership's success in a period where businesses operated in a highly volatile and uncertain environment where the line between success and bankruptcy was extremely thin.
 Jardine was known for his legendary imperiousness and pride.

 He was nicknamed by the locals "The Iron-headed Old Rat" after being hit on the head by a club in Guangzhou.
 Jardine, after being hit, just shrugged off the injury with dour resilience.
 He had only one chair in his office in the "Creek Hong" in Canton, and that was his own.
 Visitors were never allowed to sit, to impress upon them that Jardine was a very busy man.

 Jardine was also known as a crisis manager.
 In 1822, during his visit to the firm's Guangzhou office, he found the local office in management crisis, with employees in near mutiny against the firm's officers.
 Jardine then proceeded to take temporary control and succeeded in putting the office in order in just a matter of days.
 Also a shrewd judge of character, Jardine was even able to persuade the Rev. Charles Gutzlaff, a Prussian missionary, to interpret for their ship captains during coastal smuggling of opium, using the idea that the reverend would best gather more converts during these smuggling operations.
 Matheson claimed to own the only piano in Asia and was also an accomplished player.

 He was also responsible for removing one of the firm's ship captains for refusing to offload opium chests on the Sabbath, Matheson observed, "We have every respect for persons entertaining strict religious principles, but we fear that very godly people are not suited for the drug trade."